gkdada/WeatherMe/README.md

 # WeatherMe
-Looks up weather at a given lat/long or a given zip code (with optional country code)
+Looks up weather at a given lat/long.

 ## Configuration